Bahram bey Vazirov: Creativity

-Bahram bey was a member of Vazirovs family which was very populor in Karabakh region.
+Bahram bey was a member of Vazirovs family which was very popular in Karabakh region.
 Prominent Azerbaijani poet Gasim bey Zakir was Bahram's grandfather and they have affinity with Karabakh kans.
 His father Asad bey was also poet and worked as a doctor.
 The brothers (Bakhish bey Sabur, Isfandiyar bey Gulchin) were also poets; together they attended the Majlisi-Uns.
-Bahram bey wrote poets under the pseudonym Fedai.
+Bahram bey wrote poems under the pseudonym Fedai.
 Since childhood, he showed great interest in poetry and studied Arabic, Persian languages, also acquired new knowledge in the art of versification, philosophy, history, and Islam.